DataDog/integrations-core/ssh_check/README.md

 See [metadata.csv][5] for a list of metrics provided by this check.

 ### Events
-The SSH Check check does not include any events at this time.
+The SSH Check does not include any events at this time.

 ### Service Checks